Mjz86/c_colon/README.md

 unlike hedaer files and cpp files, c colon aims to be more modular , each file being a module, like c++ modules,  while allowing for static and dynamic linking of libraries like in c++, each module has hashes of its dependent modules, to help cashing and compile times , because the ast can be converted to IR via JIT , the compiler can  use many cashing schemes for templated entities and namespaces
+, each component and modules in the package management system have precompiled some IR and AST steps , that make it easier for compilers to use them if more download speeds result in faster compilations , if not the compiler can do it by hand without IRs.

 what i think will be the strategy in this language to make it easy:
 - begginners: